laravel/docs/blade.md

 The `make:component` command will also create a view template for the component.
 The view will be placed in the `resources/views/components` directory.

-If you'd like to create a component within a subdirectory you can use the following style:
+You may also create components within subdirectories:

     php artisan make:component Forms/Input

-This will create an `Input` component in the `App\View\Components\Forms` directory and the view will be placed in the `resources/views/components/forms` directory.
+The command above will create an `Input` component in the `App\View\Components\Forms` directory and the view will be placed in the `resources/views/components/forms` directory.

 <a name="manually-registering-package-components"></a>
 #### Manually Registering Package Components